envris/digital-trade-handbook/strategy/agile/feedback-loop.md

 This requires a different approach to delivery: in mindset, planning and technology.
 It's all about planning for your plans to change.

-Agile feedback loops are based on the 'Deming cycle':
+Agile feedback loops are driven through the 'Deming cycle':

 - Plan - identify the problem and opportunities
 - Do - test your hypothesis